 \subsection{AI for Binary Code Analysis}

 As binary code is directly executed by the CPU, at the lowest representation level, its lack of source code mapping makes binary code analysis a challenging but important problem.
 In the field of software security and reverse engineering, binary code analysis plays a crucial role.
-With the rise of generative large language model techniques in recent years, researchers have begun to explore to solve the problem of binary code analysis using deep learning techniques.
+With the rise of generative large language model techniques in recent years, researchers have begun to explore solving the problem of binary code analysis using deep learning techniques.
 With the powerful generative capability of large language models, numerous research efforts have been devoted to recovering lost semantic information in binary code, such as debugging information recovery \cite{he2018debin,chua2017neural}, function name recovery \cite{han2021issta,jin2022symlm, kim2023transformer}, and variable name recovery \cite{pal2024len, nitin2021direct, patrick2023xfl}.
-In addition, there is a large amount of research focusing on areas such as binary code similarity detection \cite{qasem2023binary,luo2023vulhawk,wang2024clap} and third-party library detection \cite{zhu2022bbdetector,li2023libam,tang2022libdb}.
-Artificial intelligence approaches have provided a new paradigm for solving binary code analysis and drive development in that direction.
+In addition, there is a large amount of research focusing on areas such as binary code similarity detection \cite{qasem2023binary,luo2023vulhawk,wang2024clap} and third-party library detection \cite{zhu2022bbdetector,li2023libam}.
+Artificial intelligence approaches have provided a new paradigm for binary code analysis and are driving development in the field.